 In addition to receiving basic training in social psychology, students admitted into the Psychology of Peace and Violence Program focus on research on the origins of violence between individuals, groups, and nations, and ways to promote cooperation and peaceful human relations.
 Peace psychology students also complete a three-credit internship to gain experience working in applied settings.

 The Social Psychology Program admits, on average, three new graduate students each year.
 The concentration in the Psychology of Peace and Violence component of the program admits an additional two to three students each year who, apart from general training in social psychology, also receive specialized training in the psychology of peace and the prevention of violence.

-The application deadline of December 1 has been extended for the Fall 2018 admission year.
-Applications for Fall 2018 admission are due January 1, 2018.
+The application deadline is December 1.
 (For more application information, please visit the UMass Graduate School website.)

 In addition to scores on the Graduate Record Examination and grade point average, careful attention is given to the personal statement of the applicant, the types of courses taken, relevant research experience, and letters of recommendation.

 Diversity: The Social Psychology Program values ethnic diversity; members of historically disadvantaged groups are especially encouraged to apply.

 Financial Support: The Social Psychology Program makes every effort to provide graduate students in all specializations with financial support for four years.
 The support takes the form of teaching assistantships, research assistantships, or fellowships, and carries a tuition waiver.